inonbaguio/roofr-parking-design/README.md

 ```

 ## Assumptions
 1. The user is already authenticated and the user_id is passed in the request.
-I have not included an authentication layer on this project, I guess the highlight of this project should be the actual reservation of the parkign system
+I have not included an authentication layer on this project, I guess the highlight of this project should be the actual reservation of the parking system
 2. Assumed that each parking should always be in the future and a minimum of 30minutes interval
 3. Parking Lot is charged per hour basis